ministryofjustice/cloud-platform-prometheus/README.md

 ## How to expose Prometheus UI and add oauth proxy

-There are two files needed to expose a Prometheus instance to the Internet and then (probably most cruicially) force GitHub authentication.
+There are two manifest files needed to expose a Prometheus instance to the Internet and then (probably most crucially) force GitHub authentication.
+For more information about how this works, please refer to the [documentation for nginx-ingress](https://github.com/kubernetes/ingress-nginx/tree/master/docs/examples/auth/oauth-external-auth).

 1. Before you begin, you MUST create a [custom GitHub OAuth application](https://github.com/settings/applications/new).
 #### Fields